DSD-DBS/capella-trainer/AUTHORING.md

         Another hint
 ```

+The list of available icons can be found [here](frontend/src/components/markdown/caicon.tsx).

 In addition to this, you need to create an `exercise.py` file.
 It contains the checks that will be run on the user's project to determine if the exercise was completed successfully.

 ```python